rauc/rauc/docs/concept/update-concept.rst

   For filesystem slots, the **controller** stores status information in a file in that filesystem.

+slot group
+  If a system consists of more than only the root files system, additional slots are bound to one of the root file system slots.
+  They form a *slot group*.
+  An update can be applied only to members of the respective group.

 system configuration
   This configures the **controller** and contains compatibility information and slot definitions.